MischaU8/yumyum/modelling/create-a-pentagonal-trapezohedron-d10_TmaQ21UI95M.md

 yum yum
-Floyd here with a quick look at creating a pentagonal trapezeahedron in plasticity start by creating a pentagon with the regular polygon tool extrude the face and taper it to a point then delete the curve Center the solid
+Floyd here with a quick look at creating a pentagonal trapezeahedron in
+Plasticity start by creating a pentagon with the regular polygon tool extrude the face and taper it to a point then delete the curve Center the solid